pass-by-reference/snake_game/README.md

 # snake_game

-A snake game written in opengl
+A snake game written in opengl.

+Code snippets and tutorial by [learnopengl](https://learnopengl.com/).

 ## Building